-Going through a divorce is likely going to be the most difficult time of your life.
-Divorce doesn’t need to be the most expensive or emotionally draining thing you do if you approach it right.
-You don’t want your divorce costing more than your wedding, and while the loss of a relationship is akin to the death of a loved one, there are tactics that can help lessen the blow both emotionally and financially.
+You don’t want an emotional divorce to cost more than your wedding.
+Although the loss of a marital relationship is akin to the death of a loved one, there are tactics that can help lessen the blow both emotionally and financially.

 1. Watch out for the domino effect